 When using one of the university computers you will be able to access many of the journals in our collections directly.
 This may be quicker than requesting if you have a lot of articles that are not immediately available remotely.

 NHS staff can access a huge range of e-journal titles via NHS OpenAthens any time and from any computer.
-In addition to these you can access most of the e-journals subscribed to by King's College London via the Knowledge & Library Hub or come and access them on a university network computer in the Library.
+If a title is not available via OpenAthens you can request PDFs from other e-journals subscribed to by King's College London via the Knowledge & Library Hub or come and access them on a university network computer in the Library.

 Accessing e-journals off-campus usually requires you to log in (via NHS OpenAthens) to access full text.

 There can be some variation in how publishers and information providers refer to the logging on process.
 Generally the first login box you will meet will not be the OpenAthens one.
 Some example links to look for include: